PhilippeArnaudHiroux/NP_Service/README.md

 ### 3. Command
 ### add
-In the add function, the product will be add to the **bag** vector.
+In the add function, the product will be add to the **shopBag** vector.
 The function will also send a message back to the client, and the **end** message.
 <pre><code>
 vector <string> add(string product, vector <string> bag, string push, string id) {